alephnode/alephnode/src/pages/02-record-graphql.md

 λ yarn global add prisma
 ```

-OK, time to pick a GraphQL toolkit to help setup the project and link it to the new Prisma account.
+OK, time to pick a GraphQL toolkit to help kickstart the project and link it to the new Prisma account.

 ### Coding the Project